-If you offer a fund line-up composed of index funds only, will you ever have to make a change to your fund line-up?
+If you offer a fund menu composed of index funds only, will you ever have to make a change to your lineup?
 Maybe not.
 Many plan sponsors view this as a simplification of their plan administration process.

-We all have seen the data showing that passive management has beaten active for many years.
+We all have seen the data showing that passive management has beaten active for many years in a number of asset classes.
 There may be enough data available to conclude that for some asset classes, it is better to choose a passive or indexed approach.

 Higher level of fiduciary compliance?

-Is a plan sponsor better complying with its fiduciary responsibilities by offering an index-fund-only line-up?
-Because the line-up would be less volatile and lower cost compared with an actively managed fund line-up, some experts think so.
+Is a plan sponsor better complying with its fiduciary responsibilities by offering an index-fund-only lineup?
+Because the lineup would be less volatile and lower in cost compared with an actively managed fund lineup, some experts think so.

 Arguments For Using Actively Managed Funds

 Index funds are guaranteed to capture 100% of every market downturn.
 An important feature of actively managed funds is that a good active manager can sell out of positions before capturing an entire market fall.
 Although not every active manager has been able to accomplish this, many have.
 This is the strongest argument for the use of actively managed funds.

 Inefficiencies in some asset classes